Global-Travel-Hackathon/Presentations/README.md

 :eight_pointed_black_star: OCA team: https://github.com/charlesghost/GTH-London-OCA

-##  :trophy: Winners of the Global Travel Hackathon
+## :trophy: Winners of the Global Travel Hackathon :trophy:

 :tada: The winners of the Global Round of our #HackTravel, and of €4,000 for their travels are: **Penguin Bots team** :tada: